Are Havanese Good Apartment Dogs

 Are Havanese dogs high maintenance?

-When it comes to caretaking and grooming, the Havanese dog is high maintenance.
+When it comes to caretaking and grooming, the Havanese is medium to high maintenance.
 This is due to its coat and the fact that it does need to be groomed regularly and often.
 However, in the case of temperament, the Havanese is no more high maintenance than any other pet.

 Are Havanese indoor dogs?